Quick Answer

 Women need to be aware that it is not “unladylike” to be assertive, especially for women in leadership roles.
 It may be more attractive for a woman to demonstrate confidence and leadership in speaking, dressing, and carrying herself.
 This may also lead to greater respect from men and colleagues, particularly if those women model these behaviors themselves.

-.
-There need to be clear management initiatives by senior decision-makers within companies that actively promote the recruitment of women into leadership positions – either internally or externally through external quotas or partnerships with other industries or professional associations.
+There need to be clear management initiatives by senior decision-makers within companies that actively promote the recruitment of women into leadership positions — either internally or externally through external quotas or partnerships with other industries or professional associations.
+Organizations such as Catalyst and the 30% Club have developed frameworks that financial institutions including Goldman Sachs and Morgan Stanley have adopted to formalize these pipelines.

 Favoritism.

-There is no point in striving for a GNC position if staff, especially the male staff, are not supportive of this.
+There is no point in striving for a gender-neutral and inclusive leadership position if staff, especially the male staff, are not supportive of this.
 Women will tend to be more comfortable with certain positions than others, and their priority is often based on this perception that they can do more for the company in those roles.

 Awareness and conscious leadership styles.